hallard/Particle2NodeMCU/README.md

 The fix is to reverse the wiring, connect IRQ to GPIO15 and SS to GPIO2 (and do according changes in the code).
 This page has been updated to reflect the changes and the PCB also, it's now V1.0a.

-*Boards are still in progress, I did not tested them yet, I will update as soon has I got them in my hands.
+*Boards are still in progress, I did not fully tested them yet, I will update as soon has I got them in my hands.
 Use at your own risks*

 Detailed Description
 ====================